Keyboard shortcuts

 The OAuth flow redirects the browser to http://127.0.0.1:<port>/callback.
 When meka is running on a different host than the browser (SSH session, container, Codespace, WSL), the browser can’t reach back and shows a “connection refused” error page. meka handles this automatically:

-codeandstate) even when the connection fails.
-Copy it, paste it into the meka prompt, and press Enter. - Whichever completes first — the TCP callback or the pasted URL — wins.
+• The browser’s address bar still contains the full callback URL (including code and state) even when the connection fails.
+Copy it, paste it into the meka prompt, and press Enter.

 $ meka mcp login notion